niaid/ACE/WES_Data_Analysis/wes_data_analysis.md

 ![IGV_data_load](./images/data_load.png)

-View the BAMs and VCF in IGV:
+View the BAMs and VCF in IGV (for example, go to chr6:83881662):

 ![IGV_result](./images/igv_result.png)